<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 The Circuit Breaker pattern ensures system stability during recovery, minimizing performance impact.
 It rejects potentially failing operations, maintaining system response time.
 Event notifications during state changes aid in monitoring system health, and customization allows adaptation to different failure types.

-For instance, adjusting the timeout duration based on the severity of the failure or returning a meaningful default value in the Open state instead of raising an exception.
+For instance, the timeout duration could be adjusted based on the severity of the failure or returned to a meaningful default value in the Open state instead of raising an exception.

 4. Redundancy And Replication